KarsvdBerg/ImagingProject/Assignment/Assignment4.md

   225/225 [==============================] - 47s 209ms/step - loss: 0.4098 - acc: 0.8212 - val_loss: 0.5158 - val_acc: 0.8075
 ```
 ## Exercise 3
+Dropout is a regulation method that prevents neural networks from overfitting [2].
+In this technique randomly selects neurons that are ignored during training.
+By doing this you create a neural network that won't be to specialized to the training data that is used.
+When leaving certain neurons out of the training other neighbouring neurons have to step in.
+The effect is that the network  becomes less sensitive to the specific weights of neurons.[3]

 ## References

 [1] Torrey, L., Shavlik, J. (2009).
 Transfer Learning.
 University of Wisconsin
+[2] Documentation python *help(Dropout)*
+[3] Dropout Regularization in Deep Learning Models With Keras. (n.d.).
+Retrieved February 24, 2019, from https://machinelearningmastery.com/dropout-regularization-deep-learning-models-keras/